Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 How many dives can you do?

-Guests are able to do 2 dives at 2 different sites.
+Guests are able to do 2 dives in the day on both Ocean Free and Ocean Freedom

 Can anyone dive?